 Ways to Boost Your Facebook Organic Reach

 For this “How to Guide,” we relied on the experts.
 We surveyed the top experts about “organic” reach on Facebook to see what they had to say about Facebook marketing.
-In the end, we added some of our own ideas, which we found are most helpful.
+In the end, we added some of our ideas, which we found most helpful.

 Some of our ideas may be counter-intuitive, even a bit surprising.
 They may even challenge the common sense of opinions about the value of organic marketing on Facebook.
-Keep an open mind, and be ready to try new things to find your own success.
+Keep an open mind, and be ready to try new things to find your success.

 Boost your Facebook Organic Search